Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Computational Susceptibility Modeling

 \subsection{Modeling Unobservable Susceptibility}

-\mypar{Content-Sensitive Susceptibility} We compute the user's susceptibility when a particular piece of misinformation $p$ is perceived (i.e. $s_{u, p}$).
+\mypar{Content-Sensitive Susceptibility} In our work, we consider the susceptibility of user $u$ when a particular piece of misinformation $p$ is perceived (i.e. $s_{u, p}$).
 This allows us to account for the fact that an individual's susceptibility can vary across different content, influenced by factors such as topics and linguistic styles.
-By focusing on the susceptibility to specific pieces of misinformation, we aim to create a more nuanced, fine-grained and accurate representation of how users interact with and react to different COVID-19 misinformation.
+By focusing on the susceptibility to specific pieces of misinformation, we aim to create a more nuanced, fine-grained, and accurate representation of how users interact with and react to different misinformation.

-\mypar{User and Misinfo Post Embeddings} As a component of the computational model, we use SBERT~\cite{reimers-gurevych-2019-sentence} developed upon RoBERTa-large~\cite{liu2019roberta} to produce a fixed-sized vector to represent the semantic information contained in the posts and user profiles.
+\mypar{User and Misinfo Post Embeddings} \vn{We induce user and post embeddings to reflect hidden factors of the user personality traits and content of the post.} As a component of the computational model, we use SBERT~\cite{reimers-gurevych-2019-sentence}, which is developed upon RoBERTa-large~\cite{liu2019roberta}, to compute the embedding vector to represent the information contained in the misinformation and user historical posts.
 We consider the misinformation post as a sentence and produce its representation with SBERT.
-For the user profile, we calculate the average of sentence representations for the user's recent original posts.
-More specifically, for every user-post pair $(u, p)$, we gather the historical posts written by user $u$ within a 10-day window preceding the creation time of the misinformation post $p$, to learn a representation of user $u$ at that specific time\footnote{\vthree{10 days is a period that has enough data to reflect a user's behavior and is also recent enough to capture their dynamics.}}.
+For the user embedding, we calculate the average of sentence representations for the user's recent original posts.
+More specifically, for every user-post pair $(u, p)$, we gather the historical posts written by user $u$ within a 10-day window preceding the creation time of the misinformation post $p$, to learn a representation of user $u$ at that specific time.\footnote{We chose the 10-day timeframe because it provides a substantial amount of data to represent a user and is also recent enough to capture their dynamics.}

-\mypar{Computational Model for Susceptibility} Given the input of user profile for the user $u$ and the content for misinformation post $p$, the susceptibility computational model is expected to produce the \textit{susceptibility score} $s_{u, p}$ as shown in Equation~\ref{eq:sus}, reflecting the susceptibility of $u$ when $p$ is perceived.
+\mypar{Computational Model for Susceptibility} Given the input of user historical posts for the user $u$ and the content for misinformation post $p$, the susceptibility computational model is expected to produce the \textit{susceptibility score} $s_{u, p}$ as shown in \equationref{eq:sus}, reflecting the susceptibility of $u$ when $p$ is perceived.